laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 implementation focusing on this application (profile) would not need to provide processing for other NaN values.
-Basing the definition of both CDE and Application Profiles on the generic data model of CBOR also means that there is no effect on CDDL
+Basing the definition of both CDE and Application Profiles on the generic data model of CBOR also means that there is no effect on the Concise Data Definition Language (CDDL)
-{{-cddl}}, except where the data description documents encoding decision for byte strings carrying embedded CBOR.
+{{-cddl}}, except where the data description documents encoding decisions for byte strings carrying embedded CBOR.

 # Application Profiles